taverntesting/taverntesting.github.io/documentation.md

   converted to JSON and sent as the request body.
 - `params` - a mapping of key: value pairs that will go into the query parameters.
-- `data` - a mapping of key: value pairs that will go into the body as application/x-www-url-formencoded data.
+- `data` - Either a mapping of key: value pairs that will go into the body as application/x-www-url-formencoded data, or a string that will be sent by itself (with no content-type).
 - `headers` - a mapping of key: value pairs that will go into the headers.
 Defaults to adding a `content-type: application/json` header.
 - `method` - one of GET, POST, PUT, or DELETE.
 Defaults to GET if not defined